liz109/CBCT-Pose/README.md

 The code is built on [EDSR (PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch) and tested on Ubuntu 18.04 environment (Python3.6, PyTorch_1.1) with NVIDIA RTX 6000 GPUs.

+We will upload ckpts after the paper accepted.

 ## Contents
 1. [Train](#train)
 2. [Test](#test)